 Dogs bark.
 Expecting a dog to never bark would be unrealistic.
 It’s a natural way that dogs communicate, and we should expect our dogs to bark at times.
 That said, excessive barking can be a serious problem, especially for those of us living with close neighbors who may not appreciate our pup’s dulcet tones.
 So, if you have an excessive barker, what can you do?

 - Understanding why your dog is barking is key.
 If we jump to “correcting” or scolding our dogs for barking, we are not addressing the underlying reason for the barking.
 This can be a big problem.
-For instance, if your dog is barking because he is feeling anxious, scolding or using punishment (like shock or spray collars), will not address the anxiety, and is actually very likely to increase it.
-This can lead to more behavioral issues because that anxiety is going to be expressed in other ways.
+For instance, if your dog is barking because he is feeling anxious, scolding or using punishment (like shock or spray collars), will likely increase anxiety, not decrease it.
+That means it may stop the barking now, but it is likely to get worse over time.
+This can also lead to other behavioral issues because that anxiety is going to be expressed in other ways.

 - Develop a training plan to address the cause.